MatteoMurcia/authAPI/README.md

 }
 ```

-if the  user name dosen't exist it will return a status 400 and a message like this:
+if the  user name dosen't exist, it will return a status 400 and a message like this:

 ```json
 {